Georgia Trump prosecutor Fani Willis misconduct hearing: What to watch - Local News 8

 By Zachary Cohen, Holmes Lybrand, Jason Morris and Nick Valencia, CNN

-(CNN) — A hearing that could derail the election subversion case against Donald Trump and others in Georgia is set for Thursday and Friday as a judge considers whether Fulton County District Attorney Fani Willis should be disqualified.
+(CNN) — A hearing that could derail the election subversion case against Donald Trump and others in Georgia is underway as a judge considers whether Fulton County District Attorney Fani Willis should be disqualified.

 The two-day evidentiary hearing is a pivotal moment for the Georgia RICO case.
 Trump and co-defendants are seeking to remove Willis based on allegations that she and Nathan Wade, the special prosecutor she hired to lead the case, engaged in an improper romantic relationship which financially benefitted the district attorney.